mysrcs/hugooooo/content/blog/2021-02-18-Sourcehut-pages.md

 Hey presto, your new website is live!
 [Check out the rest of the documentation](https://srht.site) for tips on automating this process, setting up a static site generator like Hugo, and how to use your own domain name.

+All sr.ht pages sites have some limitations to make them good internet citizens:

+- HTTPS is required
+- All third party resources, including Google Analytics, are blocked
+- CloudFlare's reverse proxy is blocked

+So everyone who visits a sr.ht page can be confident that everything is above board.
+Enjoy!